gRastello/Mankai/doc/native_functions.md

 `(+ n1 n2 ... nm)`

-Where `n1`, `n2`, ..., `nm` are all expressions that evaluate to numbers return the sum of all the arguments i.e. `n1 + n2 + ... + nm`.
+Where `n1`, `n2`, ..., `nm` are all numbers return the sum of all the arguments i.e. `n1 + n2 + ... + nm`.
 A runtime error is reported if any of the given arguments do not evaluate to a number.

 #### Using `+` as unary operator
 When `+` is used as a unary operator it just returns its argument i.e. `(+ n)` is equivalent to `n` with the exception that if `n` does not evaluate to a number then a runtime error is reported.